With midlife came the need to create space for myself, to remember who I was separate from my marriage

 THREE Setting Boundaries.
 When we don’t set boundaries and agree to things that make us uncomfortable, resentment builds over time.
 An example of a boundary I set is I entertain less and won’t do as much around the house.
 I also run many less errands – it sounds trivial but I realized they were sucking up my time.
 More important is for me to have time for my own priorities: exercise, writing, photography and working on projects I am passionate about.

-FOUR My favourite way to self differentiate is to travel – without my husband.
+FOUR And my favourite way to self differentiate is to travel – without my husband.
 And I don’t mean just a girls weekend.
-I’ve gone away for up to three weeks without him.
+I’ve gone away for up to three weeks without him, most recently to Paris.
 Do I miss him, yes.
 And there are times I see something I know he would love, and feel wistful.
 I wish he was enjoying it with me.

 But travel does two important things for me.
 First, it reminds me who “Susan” is – the essence of what makes me, me, separate from all of my roles and obligations.
 I am just Susan.
 And I am Susan who has space to explore new things about myself.
 Second, it gives me a feeling of freedom.
 I am free from societal expectations and obligations.
 I can imagine new things for myself, and I think that is so valuable at midlife.
 It’s naturally a time when many of us are seeking something new in our lives.

 Like marriage, self-differentiation is a work in progress.
 And this is where it’s important to not care what other people think.
 I’ve had women say to me: How can you travel without your husband?
 Doesn’t your husband mind?
 Is it really a good idea?
 It might not be for everyone, but it is for me.
 And that’s another important point about differentiation.
 This is not a “one size fits all” situation.
 We each have different needs, desires and dreams.